Continuous Memory Representation for Anomaly Detection: Conclusion

 \section{Conclusion}

-In this work, we have proposed a novel anomaly detection architecture, GRAD, which represents normal features in the continuous space, unlike prior approaches limited to discrete space.
-GRAD successfully represents local as well as global features in the continuous space while overcoming the limitations of existing methods, such as weak generalization, identity shortcut, computational complexity, and parameter efficiency.
-Through extensive experiments, we have demonstrated the effectiveness of GRAD qualitatively and quantitatively.
-With feature refinement and coordinate jittering, GRAD achieves state-of-the-art performance by a significant margin.
+In this work, we have proposed a novel anomaly detection architecture, CRAD, which represents normal features in the continuous memory, unlike prior approaches limited to discrete feature space.
+CRAD successfully represents local as well as global features in the continuous space while overcoming the limitations of existing methods, such as weak generalization, identity shortcut, and high computational/parameter complexity.
+Through extensive experiments, we have demonstrated the effectiveness of CRAD qualitatively and quantitatively.
+Although CRAD demonstrates its superior generalization capability compared to existing methods, we found a limitation that this cannot be the case with extremely limited data (i.e., 1- or zero-shot), more discussed in the supplementary materials.
+We believe that it can be further addressed and our work paves the way for future advancements in anomaly detection.